arathyputhillam/ac-web/content/authors/admin/_index.md

 title: Arathy Puthillam
 ---

-Arathy Puthillam is a PhD student at the Rady School of Management, University of California, San Diego.
-Her research interests lie at the intersections of social, moral, and political psychology.
-In other words, she studies how our social groups affect us.
+I am a PhD student at the Rady School of Management, University of California, San Diego.
+My research interests lie at the intersections of social, moral, and political psychology.

-Before this, she was at the Department of Psychology at Monk Prayogshala, a not-for-profit research organization based in Mumbai in India.
+Before this, I was at the Department of Psychology at Monk Prayogshala, a not-for-profit research organization based in Mumbai in India.

-Her non-academic interests include reading books and talking about Taylor Swift.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Arathy Puthillam CV.pdf" "newtab" >}}<u><b>curriculum vitae</u></b>{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://ucsdcloud-my.sharepoint.com/:b:/g/personal/aputhillam_ucsd_edu/ER8fxwjHt0VLnfVlEVrQ-88BTow_8mt1xjXfoInIygNHvQ?e=smMvah" "newtab" >}}<u><b>curriculum vitae</u></b>{{< /staticref >}}.